What Inspired Me to Write The Fearless

 I first got the idea for The Fearless when I attended a workshop run by YA author Julie Bertagna back in 2011.
 She told us she often got ideas for her books from newspaper and magazine articles, and handed out some articles which she asked us to use to come up with story ideas.

 The article my group was given was similar to this one, about scientists developing a drug to prevent Post Traumatic Stress Disorder (PTSD).
 PTSD is an anxiety disorder caused by traumatic events, and causes serious problems such as flashbacks, aggression and insomnia.
 It can start many years after the event that triggered it, and is particular problem among military personnel, who witness many terrible things while on active service.
 According to this article in the Telegraph, one charity expects PTSD rates to rise by up to 12% each year until 2018, so any drug that could help reduce this rate is surely a very good thing indeed.
-But as our group discussed the article, I started to wonder what might happen if the drug stopped people from feeling any fear at all – or love – or empathy.
+So far, there is only medication that tackles the symptoms on a short term basis, such as shatter canada is a particularly prominent supplier of this, but there is no known cure as of yet.
+Still, many people do rely on this method of helping ease the issue with marijuana, whether it be by the aforementioned shatter, by using a mini bong, or other forms that the drug can come in.
+But as our group discussed the article, I started to wonder what might happen if the drug stopped people from feeling any fear at all ? or love ? or empathy.
 These questions became the basis for the new novel I started writing shortly afterwards.

 The Fearless was a lot of fun to work on.
 I love playing around with ‘what if’ scenarios and I’ve always wanted to write a post-apocalyptic novel, imagining what the UK would be like after a disaster has wiped out most of society.
 How would people survive?
 What would places familiar to me look like once they were abandoned?
 As with my first novel ACID, many of THE FEARLESS’s settings are based on places I know, in particular Sheffield railway station and Meadowhall shopping centre (I considered using London, but as that was such a major setting in ACID, I decided to go somewhere different).
 I was also hugely inspired by reading blog posts and articles about urban exploration, and places like Hashima Island in Japan, upon which I based Hope Island, the refuge Cass flees to at the start of the book.